 Besides her children, she is survived by the following grandchildren and great-grandchildren: Pam’s children: Amber (Matt) Fischer and their children Carson, Montana, Hallie, Oliver, Landon, and Simon; Katy (Jesse) Echave and their children Sophie and Mateo, Brittany (Zach) Rice and their child due March 2020; Rick’s children: Leslie (Cory) Spencer and Lauren (Tyler) Murray; Pat’s children: James (Tammy) Raymond and their children Breann and Ryan; Tammy (Burt) Hartley and their children: Nicholas and Anna Marie, and Zach (Heather) Hartley and daughter Ephie; Paul (Annie) Raymond and their children Breanna Thompson and daughter Violet, and Nathaniel.

 Mrs. Winters donated her body to St. Louis University School of Medicine and her name will be added to her husband’s headstone at Jefferson Barracks.
 All are invited to celebrate her life at a memorial service at Evangelical Church of Christ in Godfrey on Friday, November 22, 2019 at 4pm.
 Memorials may be given to the Church for the H.I.S. and other ministries.

-To plant a tree in memory of Norma Winters, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Norma Winters, please visit our floral store.